 -p ppar_id Specifies only one PPAR-ID to be reset.
-Depending on the system configuration, you can specify an integer from 0 to 15 for ppar_id . -d Prevents display of messages, including prompt, for standard output. -y Automatically responds to prompt with "y" (yes).
+Depending on the system configuration, you can specify an integer from 0 to 15 for ppar_id . -d Prevents display of messages, including prompt, for standard output. -У Automatically responds to prompt with "y" (yes).

 por Resets PPAR.

-sir Resets the guest domain.
+sir Resets the logical domain.

-panic Orders panic to the Oracle Solaris of the guest domain.
+panic Orders panic to the Oracle Solaris of the logical domain.

 xir Resets all CPUs in PPAR.

 - When you execute the command, a prompt to confirm whether to execute it with the specified contents is displayed.
 To execute, press the [y] key.
-To cancel, press the [n] key. - You can confirm the current status of PPAR after ordering reset by using showhardconf(8). - If reset is executed in the following status, the processing is stopped before the Oracle Solaris is started. - The mode switch of the operation panel is in the Service mode. - The autoboot function for the specified guest domain is disabled in setpparmode(8). - The autoboot function for the logical domain is disabled in OpenBoot PROM environment variable, auto-boot?. - When you changed the configuration of the logical domain, execute the ldm add-spconfig command on the control domain, to store the latest configuration information in XSCF.
+To cancel, press the [n] key. - You can confirm the current status of PPAR after ordering reset by using showhardconf(8). - If reset is executed in the following status, the processing is stopped before the Oracle Solaris is started. - The autoboot function for the specified guest domain is disabled in setpparmode(8). - The autoboot function for the logical domain is disabled in OpenBoot PROM environment variable, auto-boot?. - When you changed the configuration of the logical domain, execute the ldm add-spconfig command on the control domain, to store the latest configuration information in XSCF.
 If you do not store the information, the reset processing may fail to work properly.

-EXAMPLE 1 Reset the guest domain "GuestDomain0001" of PPAR-ID 0.
+EXAMPLE 1 Reset "GuestDomain0001" which is the logical domain of PPAR-ID 0.